Lesson 2

 A virus has a simple structure:

-- DNA: the genetic material is what the virus needs to take over the cell it is infecting
+- RNA or DNA: the grey genetic material is what the virus needs to take over the cell it is infecting – found on the inside of viruses

 Fungi

-Fungi can be seen with the naked eye.
-Mould and Athletes Feet are examples of fungal infections.
+Fungi can often be seen with the naked eye.
+Mould and Athlete’s Foot are examples of fungal infections

 Structure of Yeast